marmelab/react-admin/docs/Architecture.md

 -  `/profile`: `<Profile>`
 -  `/organization`: `<Organization>`

-Using the `<Resource>` component for CRUD routes allows react-admin to automatically link CRUD pages between them, including for related entities.
-It lets you think about your application in terms of entities, and not in terms of routes.
+The `<Resource>` component allows react-admin to automatically link CRUD pages between them, including those for related entities.
+This approach allows you to think about your application in terms of entities, rather than getting bogged down by managing routes.

 ## Providers